kappa95/YumiProjectThesis/README.md

 - [x] Find a way to use the Yumi's Camera
 - [x] Find a way to decode the image for Barcode Scanning
-- [x] Created a Program for publish barcode on a topic
+- [x] Created a Program for publishing barcode on a topic
 - [x] Created a Program for managing the barcodes (Barcode Manager) --> Tested
-- [ ] To test the Feedback between the BarcodeManager and the motion
+- [ ] To test the Feedback between the BarcodeManager, and the motion

 #### Motion Side:
 - [x] Picking Motion